Our Privacy Promise

 - Your rights and how you can see, update or delete your personal data

 - Our recruitment processes

 Artfarm is an independent hospitality and development company owned by Manuela and Iwan Wirth.
 Artfarm sets new boundaries for what cultural development can achieve.
 It adapts and reinvents unique sites that come with great stories by bringing together art, community, education, people and place.

 Artists are invited to celebrate these stories with site specific commissions.
 Public programs are created to engage guests with art and locality.
 The local community is embraced and promoted through a celebration of the culture, customs, food and drink that make each site original.

-Artfarm Ltd is registered in England with company number 10950608.
+Artfarm Group Ltd is registered in England with company number 11401108

 If you have any questions about this Policy, including any requests to exercise your legal rights, please contact us at firstname.lastname@example.org

-Artfarm Ltd is Head Quartered at 13 High Street, Bruton, Somerset, United Kingdom, BA10 0AB with a further four sites across the UK.
+Artfarm Group Ltd is Head Quartered at 13 High Street, Bruton, Somerset, United Kingdom, BA10 0AB with further sites across the UK and within the USA.
 The locations are as follows:

-Durslade Farm (including Roth Bar& Grill, Durslade Farmhouse and Durslade Farm Shop)
+Roth Bar & Grill (including Durslade Farmhouse and Durslade Farm Shop)